Gradient Descent

 Answer:

-• if \alpha is too big -> might oscillate or diverge
+if is too big might oscillate or diverge

 There are three popular formats of gradient descent